Frequently Asked Questions

 The LexPreLaw application is a two-part process.
 Applicants submit a Preliminary Application to provide background information.
 If applicants meet preliminary eligibility requirements, they will be invited to submit a Final Application.

-The Final Application involves providing documentation of 1) an official or unofficial academic transcript from an accredited university that shows the applicant’s name and proof of degree completion by the target law school enrollment date; and 2) an LSAT score report showing the applicant’s name, test date(s), test score(s), and score percentile(s).
+The Final Application involves providing documentation of 1) an official or unofficial academic transcript from an accredited university that shows the applicant’s name and proof of degree completion by the target law school enrollment date; and 2) a full LSAT score report showing the applicant’s name, all test date(s), test score(s), and score percentile(s).
+You can view a walkthrough of the Preliminary and Final Application process in the Informational Webinar starting at minute 30.

 LexPreLaw only selects applicants who have previously taken the LSAT and can produce a score report.

 Applicants must get in touch with their college/university to receive their college transcripts.
 Applicants can submit a copy of either official or unofficial transcripts.
-We rarely encounter scenarios where applicants are not able to receive their college transcript even if they graduated many years ago.
+We rarely encounter scenarios where applicants cannot receive their college transcript even if they graduated many years ago.
 AccessLex does not cover processing fees associated with retrieval of college transcripts.

 If an applicant has previously enrolled in a J.D. program at an ABA-approved law school, they are not eligible to participate in LexPreLaw.